wisemanstan123/processing-console-assignment-3-text-files/README.md

 println("Super power:", lines[superPower]);
 ```

+Note that the `lines` variable is a string array with three elements (one per line in the text file) and that the elements are numbered starting at zero.
+See https://processing.org/reference/Array.html for info on arrays.

-By reading the reference page for `loadStrings` and repurposing the above example code you can now create your virtual restaurant code. make sure you commit small and often.
+By reading the reference page for `loadStrings` and repurposing the above example code you can now create your virtual restaurant code.

+## Tips
+* Make sure your `list.txt` file is in the `data` folder.
+* Make sure you commit small and often.